euranofshin/blog-climbing/_posts/2024-11-28-time-to-send.markdown

 To allow ourselves to interpret the spread of difficulties much easier, I took the log of the `num_sessions` metric (plotted on the right).
-If you squint closely enough at this graph, you might get the sense that it is somewhat bimodal; there appears to be a small peak around -2.5 (translates to 0.08 sessions) and another around -1.5 (translates to 0.22 sessions).

 <img src="{{ '/assets/img/time-to-send/sessions_histogram.png' | relative_url }}" alt="me" width=325px>
 <img src="{{ '/assets/img/time-to-send/log_sessions_histogram.png' | relative_url }}" alt="me" width=325px>

-Remarkably, when we color code the plot by gender, we see that it splits almost perfectly into two distributions!
+Remarkably, when we color code the plot by gender, we see that it splits into two very distinct distributions!
 The average number of sessions to send for men is lower than women by about 0.6 sessions, which means women require almost one full additional attempt.

 <img src="{{ '/assets/img/time-to-send/log_sessions_histogram_by_gender.png' | relative_url }}" alt="me" width=400px class="figure">